systelab/systelab-login/README.md

 ## Documentation

 Read the [provided documentation](https://github.com/systelab/systelab-login/blob/master/projects/systelab-login/README.md) to use the library

+## Version 11 - Angular 12

+IE11 support has been deprecated due to the upgrade to Angular 12

+Use of [Ivy](https://angular.io/guide/ivy), applications that uses this library have to use Angular 12 and Ivy rendering.

+Added --noImplicitOverride flag to allow override methods and get error for unintentionally overrides https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-3.html#override-and-the---noimplicitoverride-flag